DevYukine/rustfoil/README.md

 `--token <token>` | Path to Google OAuth2.0 User Token [default: token.json] `--upload-folder-id <upload-folder-id>` | If the index file should be uploaded to specific folder

-**NOTE:** It is recommend to use OAuth over using the `--share-files` or `--share-folders` flags as this will make your files public accessible and in most usecases this isn't needed or wanted.
+**NOTE:** It is recommend to use OAuth (`--tinfoil-auth-path` and `--tinfoil-auth`) over using the `--share-files` or `--share-folders` flags as this will make your files public accessible and in most usecases this isn't needed or wanted.
 OAuth will instead make your files accessible via the generated index for tinfoil only which leads to less issues overall.

 ## (Planned) Features